-The Doctor of Ministry program is conducted in three trimesters per year.
+The Professional Doctoral Program is conducted in three trimesters per year.
 The Winter Trimester runs from December-March, with most seminars and workshops meeting the second and third week of January.
 The Spring Trimester runs from April-July, with most seminars and workshops meeting the two weeks after the Spring graduation in May.
 The Fall Trimester runs from August-November, with most seminars and workshops meeting the two weeks in September immediately after the week of Labor Day.